 Telling the story of Captain James Cook – a world navigator and mariner

-Celebrating the life of one of Middlesbrough’s greatest sons, the British explorer, navigator, cartographer, and captain in the British Royal Navy, James Cook.
+The Captain Cook Birthplace Museum celebrates the life of one of Middlesbrough’s greatest sons, the British explorer, navigator, cartographer, and captain in the British Royal Navy, James Cook.

 Cook is famous for his three voyages between 1768 and 1779 in the Pacific Ocean and to Australia in particular.
 He made detailed maps of Newfoundland prior to making three voyages to the Pacific, during which he achieved the first recorded European contact with the eastern coastline of Australia and the Hawaiian Islands, and the first recorded circumnavigation of New Zealand.